Candy corn recalled over allergy alert

 Arcade Snacks is recalling its 15-ounce packages of candy corn because egg is not listed as an allergen.
-People who have allergies to egg run the risk of serious or life-threatening allergic reactions if they eat the candy.
+People who have egg allergies run the risk of serious or life-threatening reactions if they eat the candy.

 - Johnson Roadside Farm Market in Swansea, Massachusetts